-If you choose VBAC, boost your odds of a positive experience:
+If you choose a VBAC, boost your odds of a positive experience:

 - Plan to deliver the baby at a well-equipped hospital.
-Close monitoring can decrease the risk of complications.
 Look for a facility that's equipped to handle an emergency C-section.

-- Be prepared for a C-section.
-Some complications of pregnancy or delivery might require a C-section.
-For example, you might need a C-section if there's a problem with the placenta or umbilical cord, your baby is in an abnormal position or your labor fails to progress.
+- Be flexible.
+Some complications of pregnancy or labor might require a C-section.
+For example, you might need a C-section if there's a problem with the placenta or umbilical cord, your baby is in an abnormal position, or your labor fails to progress.

 What you can expect